uh-joan/uh-joan.github.io/experience.md

   * Other duties include demonstrating designs using user journeys, product onboarding mockups and interactive UX/UI prototypes working closely with other teams, getting hands-on with the back-end system and diving into DevOps as necessary.
   * Collaboration with [CloudUPDRS](http://www.updrs.net/) project to implement an app to analyse tremor, gait and tapping performance to accurately assess the symptoms of Parkinson's disease

-# UX/UI Post-doc at [Adaptive Systems Research Group](http://adapsys.cs.herts.ac.uk/), University of Hertfordshire, Hatfield, UK.
+# HCI Post-doc at [Adaptive Systems Research Group](http://adapsys.cs.herts.ac.uk/), University of Hertfordshire, Hatfield, UK.
 * Dec 2012 – May 2015
 * Description of work:
   * Researcher in “[Accompany](https://cordis.europa.eu/project/id/287624): Acceptable Robotics Companions for Ageing Years”, an EU project about robotic companions as part of intelligent home environments to provide services to elderly users.
   * Design, implementation and test of memory visualization tools for robots, developing UI  behaviours to promote acceptable robot companions, UX (storyboards, user panels, prototypes, mockup UX/UI test and evaluation)
   * Full stack developer (python, C++, HTML/CSS/JavaScript -AngularJS, Node- and databases -Mongo, MySQL-)

-# UI/UX Post-Doc at Technical Research Center for Dependency Care and Autonomous Living [CETPD](https://www.epsevg.upc.edu/cetpd//index.php), BarcelonaTech (UPC), Barcelona, Spain.
+# HCI Post-Doc at Technical Research Center for Dependency Care and Autonomous Living [CETPD](https://www.epsevg.upc.edu/cetpd//index.php), BarcelonaTech (UPC), Barcelona, Spain.
 * May 2010 – Dec 2011
 * Role: UI/UX researcher as part of “ACROSS: Auto-Configurable Robots for Social Services”, a Spanish project about incorporating service robots in social scenarios through improvement and development of human machine interfaces.
 * Description of work: